ferrarijh/Jonathans-Notes/README.md

 * ```fillAfter=true``` unnecessary if the animation is 'hiding' type of animation and target view's default visibility is ```visibility="invisible"``` in XML.

 # Furthermore..
-* Iterating through Collection without iterators to remove entry will trigger ConcurrentModificationException.
+* Iterating through Collection without iterators to remove entry will trigger `ConcurrentModificationException`.

-Bad: (will trigger ConcurrentModificationException)
+Bad: (will trigger `ConcurrentModificationException`)
 ```kotlin
     myMap.forEach{
         myMap.remove(it.key)
     }
 ```

 Good:
 ```kotlin
     val iter = myMap.iterator()